mayasharma2110/Bookworm/README.md

 * The Materializecss library was also used to validate user information in the add/edit review forms.

 * For the reviews I wanted to extract and display the date of each review's creation and most recent update based on the systems datetime, for this I used the code at [w3schools](https://www.w3schools.com/python/python_datetime.asp) to help me extract, format and store the dates as I wanted.

+* For the tables in manage books and manage genre pages I wanted to change the colour of the highlight in each row when it is hovered over by default Materializecss makes this a light grey.
+I found the below code from [stackoverflow](https://stackoverflow.com/questions/54659023/change-the-highlight-and-striped-colors-in-table-on-materialize-using-a-helper) which helped my achieve my desired result.

+> table.highlight>tbody>tr:hover {background-color: rgba(194, 206, 23, 0.5) !important;}

 ### Content